Dunywa/Dunywa/README.md

 👨🏾‍💻 A hands-on IT Support Technician, responsible for maintaining the availability and uptime of your IT resources and infrastructure.
 I am proficient in Help Desk Support, Office 365, Troubleshooting, Windows Server, Azure, Active Directory, Customer Service, and other skills necessary for an IT Support Technician role.

 💻 In my role, I specialize in diagnosing and resolving hardware and software issues, deploying and configuring systems, and providing technical assistance to end-users.
-Whether it's setting up workstations, troubleshooting network connectivity issues, or assisting with software installations, I'm committed to delivering prompt and reliable support to keep systems running smoothly.
+Whether setting up workstations, troubleshooting network connectivity issues, or assisting with software installations, I'm committed to delivering prompt and reliable support to keep systems running smoothly.

 📚 Continuous learning is important to me, and I'm always eager to expand my knowledge and stay updated with the latest trends and technologies in the IT industry.
 I'm constantly seeking new challenges and opportunities to grow personally and professionally.